andyW296/quafu-chemistry/README.md

 openfermionpyscf

+all the libraries can be install with:

-这些程序包可以直接通过 pip install XXX 进行安装
+pip install XXX

-使用示例可以在example中找到
+## Examples
+We use H2 as example in the folder of **example**.